HBRS-SDP/ws23-person-following/API_Plan.md

 **Then:**
 - The robot should initiate the RealSense pipeline.
 - Pose estimation should be performed on the detected person.
-- The robot should publish Twist messages to '/cmd_vel' based on the person's position and depth information.
+- The robot should publish `Twist` messages to `/cmd_vel` based on the person's position and depth information.
 - Calculate and print the expected turn.
 - The robot should move forward if the person is farther than the desired distance, stop if at the desired distance, and move backward if closer than the desired distance.